mus-format/mus-go/README.md

 func main() {
   var (
     ErrTooLongString                         = errors.New("too long string")
-    maxLength        com.ValidatorFn[int] = func(length int) (err error) {
+    lenU mus.Unmarshaller // Length unmarshaller, if nil the default value is used. lenVl        com.ValidatorFn[int] = func(length int) (err error) {  // Length validator.
       // Checks the length of the string. if length > 10 {
         err = ErrTooLongString
       }
       return
     }
+    skip = true // Skip flag, if true and the encoded string str does not meet
+    // the requirements of the validator, then all bytes belonging to this
+    // string will be skipped, that is, n will be equal to SizeString(str).
   )
   // ...
-  // UnmarshalValidString accepts:
-  // - length unmarshaller (if nil the default value is used)
-  // - length validator
-  // - skip flag
-  // - bs
-  str, n, err := ord.UnmarshalValidString(nil, maxLength, true, bs)
+  str, n, err := ord.UnmarshalValidString(lenU, lenVl, skip, bs)
-  // If skip flag == true and the encoded string str does not meet the
-  // requirements of the validator, then all bytes belonging to this string will
-  // be skipped, that is, n will be equal to SizeString(str).
   // ...
 }
 ```